Are you new to reptile keeping and looking for help choosing your first pet lizard?

 Some lizards can detach part of their tail to escape from predators if the predator grabs them by the tail.
 The still squirming tail also acts as a distraction to the predator.
 The lizard can then regrow its tail, at varying rates.

 Below we have listed the 20 most popular lizards from the numerous species based on ease of care, cost, and temperament.
 So keep reading to find your perfect pet lizard…

 20. Green Basilisk

-They require higher-than-normal temperatures and humidity with a large enclosure.
-They don’t always adapt well to handling, but make an entertaining pet lizard for those looking to admire from afar.
+They require higher than normal temperatures and humidity with a large enclosure.
+They don’t always adapt well to handling, but make an entertaining lizard for those looking to admire from afar.

 This species is best kept by beginners who are ready to accommodate their specific husbandry requirements and lack of human interaction.
-They live 8-12 years and cost $25-$65 USD.
+They live 8-12 years and cost US$25-$65.

 19. Caiman Lizard

 The Caiman is great for first-time keepers looking for a unique color pattern.
 This species has heavy scales with all the colors of the rainbow.

 They are also great climbers and swimmers which makes them active in their vivarium.